Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 These tax rates apply to Oklahoma taxable income, which includes specific types of income after all deductions and exemptions.
 Itemized deductions are allowed in the state of Oklahoma only for filers who itemized deductions on their federal return.
 Itemized deductions are identical to federal itemized deductions.
 Itemized deductions in Oklahoma are capped at $17,000.
 This excludes charitable contributions and medical expenses, which are not subject to the aforementioned cap.

-The 2023, the Oklahoma standard deduction is $6,350 for single filers or married persons filing separately and $12,700 for married persons filing jointly.
-Oklahoma also has a personal exemption of $1,000 for each filer, with additional exemptions available for each dependent listed by the filer.
+The 2025, the Oklahoma standard deduction is $6,350 for single filers or married persons filing separately and $12,700 for married persons filing jointly.
+The standard deduction for heads of household is $9,350.

 Oklahoma Sales Tax